abhiamola/AES-code-in-Java/README.md

 # AES-code-in-Java
-AES Encryption code in java
+AES Encryption code in java.

 You Can read about it here https://doi.org/10.6028/NIST.FIPS.197

+Used 128 bit Encryption.